Examples of Checks And Balances

 Executive

-The Executive is that branch of government that enforce and implement laws which are made and passed by the legislature.
+The Executive is that branch of government that enforces and implements laws made and passed by the legislature.

 Judiciary

-This is the branch of government that executes justice in accordance with the law.
+This is the branch of government that executes justice by the law.
 The judiciary encompasses the judges, courts, adjudicators (those who settle conflicts), magistrates, and those involved in the system.
-It is in the courts that defaulters are punished, disputes and conflicts are also settled.
+In the courts, defaulters are punished, and disputes and conflicts are also settled.

 What are Checks and Balances?

-Checks and balances is a system set up to ensure equal distribution of governmental powers.
-There are processes each branch need to follow so as to guard against fraudulent practices, illegal actions and mistakes.
-These processes are shared equally in such a way that no branch wills more power than the other.
-Virtually all the countries in the world have Checks and balances system.
+Checks and balances is a system to ensure equal distribution of governmental powers.
+There are processes each branch needs to follow to guard against fraudulent practices, illegal actions and mistakes.
+These processes are shared equally so that no branch wills more power than the other.
+Virtually all the countries in the world have a Checks and balances system.

 Power separation